Boost your chances of success and make a real difference to your final grades with these tried and tested exam hall tips.

 Sounds obvious, but it’s surprisingly easy to start writing without really answering the question on the exam paper.
 Remember to consider the exact wording of each question.

-For essay questions, it can help to make a brief outline plan of your answer, perhaps using bullet points to remind you of the areas you want to cover.
-This can help structure your argument.
+For essay questions, it can help to make a brief outline plan first, perhaps using bullet points to remind you of the areas you want to cover.
+This can also help you structure your argument.

 Don’t waste time dwelling on a question you are struggling to answer.
-Instead, focus on answering (and getting marks for) something else – you can always come back to blank areas later in the exam.
+Instead, focus on answering (and getting marks for) something else – you can always come back to blank areas later.

 You may want to start with the question you think will be easiest, as getting going can boost your confidence and help you settle into the exam.